 In this detailed FAQ, we address important inquiries about foodborne illnesses, providing useful information and advice to assist in preventing and handling this common problem.
 Our guide provides information on recognizing symptoms and causes, as well as ways to prevent them, ensuring your dining experiences are both safe and enjoyable.
 Discover how to steer clear of typical mistakes and guarantee that each meal provides nourishment, not discomfort.

-• Headache Overall feeling of discomfort, such as headaches, may arise as your body copes with the sickness.
+- Headache Overall feelings of discomfort, such as headaches, may arise as your body copes with the sickness.

 These symptoms may appear shortly after consuming tainted food or they may not manifest until a few days later.
 Symptoms can last anywhere from a few hours to several days, depending on how severe the infection is.